digital-drifter/laravel-chrome-logger/README.md

 # Available Methods

 All methods exposed on the `ChromePhp` class are available.
-The following comes directly for the class:
+The following comes directly from the class:

 ```php
 /**